kmcgurty/kmc-gui-api-docs/docs/usage.md

 ## Linking a Button to Another Menu (creating a sub-menu)

 It's very helpful to have sub-menus to help break up different function groups.
 When you call `GUI.addButton`, you can feed it a callback function (the `funct` argument) - this is the function that gets called when the user presses select on it.
+This is where `GUI.setActiveMenu` comes into play, it takes a string (the name of a menu) as an argument.
+When the user presses select on it, it will bring up the menu that you've specified.

 It is recommended for a sub menu, that you add " >" to the end of whatever the button text says.
 This way it is clear it is a sub-menu, and not a function.